-I typically do my first meditation session in the morning.
+I do my first meditation in the morning.
 I wake up at around six in the morning, have my coffee, get out of bed, and watch a little bit of TV.
-And then I start meditating.
-It’s usually around 8 a.m. that I start meditating.
+And then I start meditating at around 8 a.m.

 Recently I have been doing it in bed—which is probably a terrible idea because being in bed naturally makes you feel like falling asleep.
-So, my first tip if meditation makes you tired, is to stop doing it in bed and instead sit in a more energising position (read my guide to beginners meditation positions for more on this).
+So, my first tip if meditation makes you tired is this.
+Stop meditating in bed.
+Instead, sit in a more energising position (read my guide to beginner’s meditation positions).

-But other than not meditating in bed, what else can you do to stop feeling tired after meditating?
+But other than not meditating in bed, what else can you do to stop feeling sleepy after meditating?

-Let’s take a look at why meditation makes us tired and what we can do to stop feeling tired when meditating.
+Let’s take a look at why meditation makes us sleepy and what we can do about it.

 The first thing to understand is that meditation does not make you tired.
 Instead, meditation gives you the chance to realise that you already are tired.